Ensembling Sparse Autoencoders: Experiments

 \subsection{Use Case 2: Spurious Correlation Removal}

-Neural networks have been previously shown to encode spurious correlations between non-essential input signals (e.g. image background) and the target label, which can negatively impact their generalization performance and robustness~\cite{degrave2021ai, ye2024spurious}.
-Such biases can get exacerbated in more complex networks like large language models~\cite{kotek2023gender, navigli2023biases}.
-Motivated by this, we consider the task of spurious correlation removal (SCR), as proposed in~\cite{karvonen2024evaluating}.
-The evaluation procedure here follows~\cite{karvonen2025saebench} and is an automated version of Sparse Human-Interpretable Feature Trimming (SHIFT)~\cite{marks2024sparse}.
+Neural networks have been previously shown to encode spurious correlations between non-essential input signals (e.g. image background) and the target label, which can negatively impact their generalization performance, robustness, and trustworthiness~\citep{degrave2021ai, ye2024spurious}.
+Such biases can get exacerbated in more complex networks like large language models~\citep{kotek2023gender, navigli2023biases}.
+Motivated by this, we consider the task of spurious correlation removal (SCR), as proposed in~\citet{karvonen2024evaluating}.
+The evaluation procedure here follows~\citet{karvonen2025saebench} and is an automated version of Sparse Human-Interpretable Feature Trimming (SHIFT) by~\citet{marks2024sparse}.

 \textbf{Setup.} The goal of SCR is to identify specific SAE features for the spurious signal and debias a classifier by ablating those features.
-Here we use the Bias in Bios dataset~\cite{de2019bias}, which maps professional biographies to profession and gender.
+Here we use the Bias in Bios dataset~\citep{de2019bias}, which maps professional biographies to profession and gender.
 First, the dataset is filtered for a pair of professions (e.g. professor and nurse) and then it is partitioned into two sets: one which is balanced in terms of profession and gender, and the other with biased gender association for a particular profession (e.g. male professors and female nurses).
 Then, a linear classifier $C_b$ is trained on the biased set using the activations from a language model.
-The goal is to debias this classifier to improve the accuracy on classifying profession in an unbiased held-out set.
+The goal is to debias this classifier using the features identified by the SAE to improve the accuracy on classifying profession in an unbiased held-out set.

-To achieve that, a set of top $L$ SAE features is identified based on their probe attribution scores for a probe trained to predict the spurious signal (i.e. gender)~\cite{karvonen2025saebench}.
+For debiasing the classifier $C_b$, a set of top $L$ SAE features is first identified based on their probe attribution scores for a probe trained to predict the spurious signal (i.e. gender)~\citep{karvonen2025saebench}.
+We use the same base SAE setup as the one used in the concept detection task -- a ReLU SAE trained using Pythia-70M activations with 100 million tokens.
 Then, a modified classifier $C_m$ is trained after removing the spurious signal by zero-ablating the $L$ SAE features.
 The predictive performance of the modified classifier $C_m$ on profession for the held-out, balanced dataset indicates the SAE quality.
-Following~\cite{karvonen2025saebench}, the normalized evaluation score $S_{\text{SHIFT}}$ is defined as:
+Following~\citet{karvonen2025saebench}, the normalized evaluation score $S_{\text{SHIFT}}$ is defined as:

 where $A_{\text{abl}}$ is the accuracy for $C_m$, $A_{\text{base}}$ is the accuracy for $C_b$, and $A_{\text{oracle}}$ is the oracle accuracy with a classifier trained on a balanced dataset.
 It is worth noting that $A_{\text{base}}$ and $A_{\text{oracle}}$ do not depend on SAEs.